Strategies for Student Engagement and Motivation

 Highlight the Relevance of Each Topic to the Overall Course and Students’ Professional Goals

 Students are more motivated when they understand the connections between new course content and their lived experiences or their future personal and professional aspirations.
-Discuss this relevance in your remote course, and where possible, share anecdotes about how key course concepts have impacted you in your current or past professional practice.
+Discuss this relevance in your course, and where possible, share anecdotes about how key course concepts have impacted you in your current or past professional practice.
 You could do this through short explainer videos that you create for each unit or concept, or by associating brief descriptions to each piece of course content so that students better understand how they fit into the larger course, program, and future goals.

 Embed Interesting, Concrete and Contemporary Examples